elba7r/system-v9/erpnext/docs/user/manual/en/accounts/articles/difference-entry-button.md

 #Difference Entry

 As per accounting standards, debit in a accounting entry must be equal to credit.
 If not, system does allow submission of accounting transaction, thereby stops ledger posting.
-In ERPNext, on saving accounting entry, system validates if debit and credit is tallying.
+In Revalue ERP, on saving accounting entry, system validates if debit and credit is tallying.

 <img alt="Debit Credit Not Equal" class="screenshot" src="/docs/assets/img/articles/difference-entry-1.png">